ioggstream/python-course/connexion-101/000-teaser.md

 - **Type in** exercises so you can learn from your mistakes
 - If your notebook get stuck, **restart the kernel and run all** cells
-- **Repetita iuvant**: concepts will be explained multiple times, from different perspectives, thoughout various notebooks.
+- **Repetita iuvant**: concepts will be explained multiple times, from different perspectives, throughout various notebooks.

 ## Teaser